-“I am Lumawig,” said the old god, “And your music has drawn me here!”
+“I am Lumawig,” said the old god, “I am the god of the tribes of Igorot, and your music has drawn me here!”

-Reality was back to normal again.
-The smog-infested city filled with the sounds of roaring jeepneys and loud-mouth hawkers somewhat irritated Lumawig.
+Reality returned to normal.
+The smog-infested city filled with the sounds of roaring jeepneys and loud-mouth hawkers irritated Lumawig.
 His face grimaced at every high-pitched squeal and muffler belch.
 This was not a part of nature.
 This was something man-made, and not one of it was an offering made for him.
-He missed the ancient days of simple life, when mortals when honest and kind and brave, when the land provided and was the only thing needed to survive – when the gods, in all their glory, were revered and honored.
+He missed the ancient days of a simple life when mortals were honest, kind, and brave, and when the land provided that was the only thing needed to survive – when the gods, in all their glory, were revered and honored.

 The city sickened him.
 This modern world that ignored the calls of the preservation of life and nature made him want to throw up.
-Lumawig had not been in the lowlands for eons and much had changed ever since his departure from the Bontoc highlands.
-Now that he has fully returned to the world of men, he saw the depressing state that most of them were in.
+Lumawig had not been in the lowlands for eons, and much had changed ever since.
+Now that he has fully returned to the world of men, he saw the sorry state that most of them were in.
 He saw dilapidated houses and buildings aging with much regret.
-He saw people sleeping on corrugated boxes by the roadside with little regard for their safety.
-He saw children play without a care as vehicles roared across the streets.
+He saw people sleeping on corrugated boxes by the roadside with little regard for safety.
+He saw children play without care as vehicles roared across the streets.
 He saw spirits of death linger amongst the living.
-They waited for souls as souls were abundant and life was trivial in the sad part of town that tried to survive from day to day.
+They waited for souls as souls were abundant, and life was trivial in the sad part of town that tried to survive from day to day.

-Lumawig turned his gaze to his companion, that woman who had left her heritage in exchange for a life in a city that didn’t much for her.
+Lumawig turned his gaze to his companion, that woman who had left her heritage in exchange for a hard life, and wondered.
 What was she thinking?
-Wasn’t life in her village enough for her?
-Wasn’t it worth it?
-Hi heart sank all the more when he saw where Foran lived.
-It was an old building, condemned he thought, and it felt like there were more ghosts who lived in it than people.
-He met people who eyed him from head to feet.
-Some scratched their heads while other snickered and spat.
+Was the simple life in her village not enough for her?
+Was it even worth exchanging a meager yet comfortable living for something that could break even your soul?
+His heart sank all the more when he saw where Foran lived.
+It was an old building, condemned, he thought, and it felt like more ghosts lived in it than people.
+He met residents who eyed him from head to feet.
+Some scratched their heads while others snickered and spat.
 He heard their whispers: What the hell is a rich man doing here?
-He felt some of their stares, on the pockets of his trousers where they thought his monies were.
+Their eyes were on the pockets of his trousers where they thought his monies were.
 Pathetic, he thought to himself, if they only knew what I can do!
 Yet, they were poor, and his anger melted away.
 Pity, he thought he could help, but these were not Bontocs – not his people – and maybe they can ask their gods for sustenance.
 Still…

-“What’s going on?” asked Foran as she turned to regard the commotion at the building’s entrance.
-She saw a crowd, tenants and the loiterers outside, as they fought to get a hand of the gold nuggets that suddenly fell from somewhere.
+“What’s going on?” asked Foran as she turned to regard the commotion at the entrance.
+She saw a crowd, tenants, and the loiterers outside, as they fought to get a hand of the gold nuggets that suddenly fell from somewhere.

 “Ginto!
-Ginto!”
+Ginto!
+(Gold!
+Gold!)”
 They screamed in sheer madness.
 Some bit the nugget and found it to be real.
-The others made a mad dash for the other’s gold, but soon they all quieted down in a surprising manner, like peace overcame them suddenly, and each was contented with the gold nugget that they had.
-They departed.
+The others made a mad dash for someone else’s gold, but soon they all quieted down, surprisingly, as peace overcame them, and each was contented with the gold nugget that they had.
+They all departed.

 Lumawig gave half a smile.